looker-open-source/lmanage/instructions/capturator_README.md

     \    limit: 500\n    row:\n    col:\n    width:\n    height:\n"
   dashboard_id: '7'
 ```

-The content.yaml file is generated automatically using the `Yaml-Export-Path` at it's root and stores the export from looks and dashboards in the instance you're running the capturator against.
+The content.yaml file is generated automatically using the `Yaml-Export-Dir` at it's root and stores the export from looks and dashboards in the instance you're running the capturator against.

 The dashboard is stored in lookml and can be amended here (e.g. changing model name or explore name) if desired.

 **This is not an officially supported Google Product.**